A brief history of the Rosebud County Fairgrounds and the

 of residents of Rosebud and Treasure Counties and the surrounding area.

-In 1934, the fair was cancelled due to drought, grasshoppers, and Mormon
+In 1934, the fair was canceled due to drought, grasshoppers, and Mormon

-fairgrounds in 1945, so the county fair was also cancelled for that
+fairgrounds in 1945, so the county fair was also canceled for that

 Treasure County split from Rosebud County in 1919 but has always been